 U.S. businesses and workers need better access to those lucrative markets if they’re going to share in this dramatic growth.
 But U.S. companies are falling behind in the Asia-Pacific.
 While U.S. exports to the Asia-Pacific market steadily increased from 2000 to 2010, America’s share of the region’s imports declined by about 43%, according to the think tank Third Way.
-In fact, excluding China, East Asia in 2014 purchased a smaller share of U.S. exports in 2014 than it did five years earlier, despite a 54% increase in total U.S. merchandise exports in that period.
+In fact, excluding China, East Asia in 2014 purchased a smaller share of U.S. exports in 2014 than it did five years earlier, despite a 54% increase in total U.S. merchandise exports in that period

 One reason U.S. companies have lost market share in the Asia-Pacific region is that many countries maintain steep barriers against U.S. exports.
 A typical Southeast Asian country imposes tariffs that are five times higher than the U.S. average while its duties on agricultural products soar into the triple digits.
 In addition, a web of nontariff and regulatory barriers block market access in many countries.

 Trade agreements are crafted to overcome these barriers.
-But what happens if other countries make trade deals among themselves and leave the United States on the outside, looking in?
-The number of trade accords between Asian countries surged from three in 2000 to more than 50 in 2011.
+However, Asia-Pacific nations are clinching trade deals among themselves that threaten to leave the United States on the outside looking in.
+The number of trade accords between Asian countries surged from three in 2000 to more than 50 today.
 Some 80 more are in the pipeline.
 Meanwhile, the United States has just three trade agreements in Asia (with Australia, Singapore and South Korea).